The traditional stories of the Aboriginal peoples of Australia

 - There is also the story of Baiame, who created the world.

-- Creating Life Is Awesome: The sun goddess, Yhi's motivation until she started hearing complains from her creations.
+- Creating Life Is Awesome: The sun goddess, Yhi's motivation until she started hearing complaints from her creations.

 - Determinator: Wilkuda, a young boy who tracked down a kangaroo for many days before finally killing it with his dog.